-Our skilled dangerous drug lawyers Childers, Schlueter & Smith is representing patients who have taken the drug Rexulti in lawsuits alleging that the drug manufacturers, Otsuka and Lundbeck, failed to warn them of the risks associated with the potentially dangerous medication.
+Our skilled dangerous drug lawyers Childers, Schlueter & Smith are representing patients who have taken the drug Rexulti in lawsuits alleging that the drug manufacturers, Otsuka and Lundbeck, failed to warn them of the risks associated with the potentially dangerous medication.
 Reach out to a Rexulti lawyer today to learn more about your legal options.

 What is Rexulti Used For?

 Rexulti is an atypical antipsychotic belonging to a class of serotonin-dopamine activity modulators.
 It was approved by the FDA in 2015 to treat symptoms of schizophrenia and major depressive disorder (MDD).
 Rexulti is commonly prescribed to treat a variety of mental health issues, including bipolar, Tourette’s Syndrome, and generalized anxiety disorder.
 It has recently come under scrutiny for its potentially dangerous side effects.

 A growing amount of research has linked Rexulti to an increased risk of developing compulsive behaviors, such as a compulsive gambling.